Direct Deposit: An Old Trick to Boost Savings Rates

 Don’t Neglect Your 401(k) as Part of Your Payroll Directions

 If your employer offers a 401(k) plan, consider directing some of your payroll toward that plan.
 This not only encourages saving, but it can also earn you tax advantages and the benefits of employer matching contributions if offered.

 It is definitely worth talking to your employer about getting direct deposit set up because once you make that first step, it will make your life easier paycheck after paycheck.

-You may find that you actually want two bank accounts: a checking account to handle your pay coming in and any expenses you have going out, and a savings account to help you accumulate money and earn interest.
+You may find that you actually want two bank accounts: a checking account to handle your pay coming in and any expenses you have going out and a savings account to help you accumulate money and earn interest.

-- Shop around for free checking.
 When banks refer to “free checking,” they mean an account with no monthly maintenance fee.
-Avoiding these fees is significant, because on average they run to nearly $150 a year.
-The latest MoneyRates.com Bank Fee Survey found that only about three out of every 10 checking accounts has no monthly maintenance fees, which means they are in the minority, but can be found if you shop around.
+Avoiding these fees is significant because, on average, they run to nearly $150 a year.
+The latest MoneyRates Bank Fee Survey found that only about three out of every 10 checking accounts have no monthly maintenance fees, which means they are in the minority but can be found if you shop around.

 Finally, while it can be convenient to do all of your banking with one institution, don’t be afraid to choose separate banks for checking and saving if you find distinctly better deals for each at different banks.